VeronicaIovchik/Heartbeat_classification_challenge_final_project/README.md

 We used the Pascal challenge data set.
 Based on Heartbeat Sound Classification with Visual Domain Deep Neural Networks.
 We focused on the importance of false negatives and different audio transformations.

+We have our notes in this repository, however, the folders of saved processed images are not included due to their large size.